This is the story of how I met my husband: I often wonder how to even begin this story.

 The most noteworthy thing out of that time was this Ian -looking for love in all the wrong places, making a joke from anything, knowing all of the weirdest videos on youtube- Jones.
 It seemed like, all of a sudden (though Ian now admits this was done purposefully on his end), he was always where I needed him with the right words, the right activities, and the right kind of chick-fil-a meal (he can be a real smooth dude when he needs to be).
 Over the course of a month or two, it took us no time to decide what we wanted.
 We made a point to see each other first thing in the morning and right before we went to sleep.
 He would bring me food and I would sit and tell him all of my woes.

 -At this point, I’ll be honest, Ian had told me he had feelings for me.
 He wrote out a letter, handed it to me and ran away.
 I read it and politely turned him down (sorry my dingus).

 The day I decided to love an Ian Jones:

 I can honestly say I hold this day more dear than our very own wedding day.
 It was the day that I not only decided I deserved more, but that I was good enough to be with someone that would truly love me for me.

 I had spent a very long time thinking about this Ian guy.
 I thought over and over again to myself “I have to be good to this one.”
-He was sweet and he was kind and his capacity for love was larger than I’d ever seen.
+He was sweet and he was kind and his capacity for love was larger than I’d ever seen from anyone.